Let’s Face It — The Current Blockchain Landscape Simply Isn’t Friendly Enough For Developers.

 Three Main Advantages of Building on Constellation

-Familiarity — If your already a regular application developer, you’ve more than likely deployed an AWS, and you have all of these habits and routine usages from using programming languages like Python and JVM.
+Familiarity — If you’re already a regular application developer, you’ve more than likely deployed an AWS, and you have all of these habits and routine usages from using programming languages like Python and JVM.
 At Constellation Labs, we’re focused on being language agnostic and are building our protocol with a set of existing programming languages and tools that your average developer is already familiar with.
 Among them, are JVM, Python, Akka, MapReduce, Algebird and Scala, as well as Spark.
 Each one of these are essentially applications of math in the machine learning and distributed systems space.

 Virtually any other protocol or coin out there requires an entirely new set of coding and developer skills in order to build upon it.
 We’ve had enough of this coding catastrophe.
 Constellation is giving developers the flexibility to essentially copy and paste existing code for their new blockchain applications utilizing our protocol.
 In addition, when you develop with us, you’re not just getting an ERC-20 token — you’re getting your own blockchain.
 We’re setting out to be the tool for building you’re own blockchain that will be interoperable within a greater ecosystem.